 Weekly tutorial exercises will be due at the start of the following tutorial section.
-Students will also be assigned a number of theory assignments for the lecture segment of the course.
+These exercises typically each require 1 hour outside of class time to finish.
+Students will also be assigned four theory assignments for the lecture segment of the course.
+Each theory assignment requires ~2 hours to complete.